iluwatar/java-design-patterns/decorator/README.md

   @Override
   public void fleeBattle() {
-    LOGGER.info("The troll shrieks in horror and runs away!");
+    log.info("The troll shrieks in horror and runs away!");
   }
 }
 ```